 You’ve finally arrived, but there’s still more to be done.
 Here’s how to stop procrastinating and speed up the unpacking process.

-Put on some tunes.
 Music makes everything better.
-Skip the TV (it will just be a distraction) and put on some good tunes to entertain yourself while unpacking and provide a much-needed distraction from the monotony.
+Skip the TV for now as it will just be a distraction, and put on some good tunes to encourage productivity while unpacking and provide a much-needed distraction from the monotony.

-Do a little bit at a time.
-Don’t stress yourself out trying to get every single box unpacked right away.
-Get the major things done, and then focus instead on doing what you can as you can, devoting just ten or fifteen minutes at a time to unpacking instead of feeling like you need to spend hours on it.
+Do a little bit at a time instead of stressing yourself out trying to get every single box unpacked right away.
+Get the major things done, and then focus instead on doing what you can as you can with breaks, rest, and family time instead of working straight.
 It will all get done eventually, and without the stress-induced rush, you may become inspired as to how the final placement of furniture and decoration should look.

-Give yourself no choice.
-Feeling a bit sadistic?
-Dump out a box worth of stuff onto your bed or in your bathtub so that you have no choice but to clear it all out and put everything away if you want to get use out of your space.
+Give yourself no choice by dumping out a box worth of stuff onto your bed or in your bathtub so that you have no choice but to clear it all out and put everything away if you want to get use out of your space.

-Get rid of boxes as you empty them.
+Get rid of boxes and packing materials as your done with them.
 As soon as a box is emptied of all its items, break it down and recycle it.
-This will give you a physical marker of progress and clear up much-needed space in your new home.
+This will give you a physical marker of progress and open up space in your new home.

 Moving hacks are all about making things just a bit easier on yourself.
 Follow the ones above and you’ll notice that, this time around, maybe your move isn’t quite as bad as you expected it to be.